Finite quotients of abelian varieties with a Calabi-Yau resolution: Cyclicity of the pointwise stabilizers of loci of codimension 3 and 4

 \prop[prop-card]{Let $B$ be an abelian fourfold, and let $F$ be a finite subgroup of $\mathrm{Aut}(B,0)$ acting freely in codimension $2$, generated by junior elements, containing no junior element of order 3.
 Then

 }

 The proof of this proposition relies on the following two lemmas.

-\lem[lem-5sylow]{Let $B$ be an abelian fourfold, and let $F$ be a finite subgroup of $\mathrm{Aut}(B,0)$ acting freely in codimension $2$, containing no junior element of order 3.
+\lem[lem-5sylow]{Let $B$ be an abelian fourfold, and let $F$ be a finite subgroup of $\mathrm{Aut}(B,0)$ acting freely in codimension $2$ with determinant one, containing no junior element of order 3.
 Let $p=3,5,$ or $7$ divide $|F|$.
 Then a $p$-Sylow subgroup $S$ of $F$ is cyclic of order $p$.}

 \demo{As $S$ is a $p$-group, its center $Z(S)$ is non-trivial.
 Hence, it contains an element $g$ of order $p$.
 Let $h\ne\id\in S$.
 By Lemma \ref{lem-allelements}, $F$ has no element of order $p^2$, so $h$ has order $p$.
 Since $g$ and $h$ commute, they are codiagonalizable.
 Let $v,w$ be two non-colinear common eigenvectors of them associated with eigenvalues other than 1.
 Let $\tilde{g}\in\grp{g}$ and $\tilde{h}\in\grp{h}$ satisfy $\tilde{g}(v)=\tilde{h}(v) =\zeta_pv$.